 LA Home Prices

 In the last five years, sale prices on LA homes have appreciated 78.5%.
 Though the LA housing market took a hit during the Recession, it now looks to be going strong.
 That’s great news if you already own a home in LA and you want to stay put or refinance.
 For first-time homebuyers, though, the LA market can be tough to break into.
 Take a look at how home prices in LA have been climbing.
+Then check out our California mortgage calculator to see how much a mortgage may run you in the Golden State.

 As far as year-on-year growth in home prices, LA lags behind its pricey neighbor to the north, San Francisco.
 Between 2014 and 2015 housing prices climbed 11.3% in LA, compared to 20% in San Francisco.